multiism/talk-blocks/README.md

 * In the simulation, the clock is not controlled and the button is directly in the circuit, making it unreliable, but as implemented in the code, the real thing will send a trigger signal syncronized with the clock.

 <!--
+* How can prefix/postfix blocks overlap the preceding block to counteract word spacing (and maybe sometimes overlap a letter)?
+    * If we assume all blocks are the same height, it can simply fixedly stick out.
+    * We could sacrifice equal left/right padding on the blocks, but if we want to do both postfixes and postfixes, I don't think that would work
-* There could be prefix/postfix blocks that overlap the preceding block (to counteract the word spacing), maybe even flipping over mechanically when connected via a button on the connecting side.
+    * It could flip over mechanically when connected via a button on the connecting side.
-  I don't know how exactly it would appear when not flipped over onto a block, but maybe instead of flipping it could jump up and slide over.
-I'm thinking because blocks might not always be the same height.
+      I don't know how exactly it would appear when not flipped over onto a block.
-  If they were, it could just stick out of the block fixedly.
+    * Instead of flipping it could jump up and slide over.
-  Wait, it could just be on an up/down slider, then it could settle on any block (as reasonably sized as any of the other ideas).
-It might be more likely to break (maybe), but it's simpler.
+    * It could be on an up/down slider, then it could settle on any block (as reasonably sized as any of the other ideas).
-  Or maybe it can just be fixedly sticking out.
-  Or maybe we can just sacrifice equal left/right padding on the blocks.
-  But if we want to do both postfixes AND postfixes, I don't think that would work.
+      It might be more likely to break (than if fixed), but it's simpler than flipping or jump-sliding.

 * There can be speech synthesis easter eggs. :)